raviumadi/biosonix/_posts/recipes/2023-09-14-Mutton-Curry-I.md

 - Pour the onion-tomato-garlic blend into the oil and stir.
 - Cook for about 15 minutes on medium to high flame.
 Keep the lid closed and occasionally stir to avoid burning in the bottom.
 - Reduce the heat to low and continue cooking without the lid.
 The goal is to remove as much water as possible.
-- Add about paprika, anis-clove powder, cinnamon powder, cardamoms, and salt.
+- Add paprika, anis-clove powder, cinnamon powder, cardamoms, and salt.
 Keep stirring.
 Cook for another 5 minutes.
 - Add coriander powder and mix well.
 Cook for another 5 minutes.
 - Add 3g of turmeric powder.
 Mix well and cook for another 2 minutes.
 - Add kasoori methi and mix well.